-The problem of finding equilibria is known to be technically unsolvable, that is, there is no proven algorithm for finding all the solutions of G(y) = 0.
+The problem of finding all equilibrium solutions is known to be technically unsolvable, that is, there is no proven algorithm for finding all the solutions of G(y) = 0.
 However, there are some very good numerical methods that apply, including Newton's method and the bisection method.
-Modern computer algebra systems make it practical to find both algebraic and numerical equilibrium solutions, in a single effort.
+Modern computer algebra systems make it practical to find equilibrium solutions, both symbolic (like $y = \pi$) and numeric (like y = 3.14159), in a single effort.
+1(1) 11